What is CO-OP?

 - While on Co-op, you are still considered to be a full-time student by both CBU and Canada Student Loan

 - For every work term you complete, you will be registered in a co-op course and pay the 3 credit course tuition fee.
 Registration in the course maintains your full-time student status with the university and is mandatory.
-You will receive 3-credits per co-op course which count toward your elective credits – (except in engineering technology and public health programs where these are non-credit courses).
+You will receive 3-credits per co-op course which count toward your elective credits* (*varies by program).

 - While on your Work Term you will complete the following academic course requirements: creating initial goals/objectives with your employer, completing bi-weekly logs, a site visit by your Student Placement Officer, a final evaluation by your employer and a final reflective Work Term Report connecting your studies to your work experience.